HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 HCL Portal maintains information about many resource types in its databases.
 Some of these resources are replicated into memory for faster access; this is provided by the registry service.
 This replicated information will be periodically reloaded from the database, thus picking up any changes which may have been made on a peer node in a clustered environment.

 The registry service allows configuring a reload time, in seconds, for each type of data which it is managing.
-In a production environment, we expect this type of information changes very infrequently, so we used very long reload times for the registry service.
+In a production environment, we expect this type of information to change very infrequently, so we used very long reload times for the registry service.
 These values do not include a size parameter as they are a full replication of the database.

 **How to Set**